 If you think indulging in some of your favorite fried foods will make you feel better when you are sick, it is time to reconsider.
 “Fatty foods cause inflammation and thus suppress the immune system,” says Dr. Edison de Mello, MD, PHD.
 Hold off on treating yourself until after you have made a full recovery.

-They might be your favorite bar food, but chicken tenders certainly aren’t one of your body’s top choices when it comes to disease-fighting fuel.
+They might be your favorite bar food, but chicken tenders certainly aren’t one of your body’s top choices when it comes to infection-fighting fuel.
 According to Mimkha, fat takes longer to digest than carbohydrates or protein and can be difficult to break down when you’re suffering from GI issues like an upset stomach.
 Even if you aren’t feeling nauseous, fatty foods like chicken tenders are known to cause inflammation, which will weaken your immune system.

 Fish sticks should stay a distant, childhood memory, at least until you feel all better.
 Between a batter that is rich in simple carbohydrates and a stint in the deep fryer, fish sticks are a recipe for inflammation and consequently, a longer amount of recovery time.